pantrypoints/sp/content/en/research/descartes/meteors/discourse-03c.md

 **The air-aether around the air particles moves quite differently from the air-aether particles around the water particles.**

+{{< n n="This is the difference between gas medium and liquid medium" >}}

 This causes their surfaces to rub against each other, becoming polished.
 This is similar to 2 hard bodies, except that it happens much more easily and almost instantly.

-This is because their particles are not attached to each other.
+**This is because their particles are not attached to each other**.
 And so, they can arrange themselves as required from the first moment.*

 {{< n n="The strength of surface tension is from the hardness created by the rubbing of the air-aether in the air and the air-aether in the water.
 It is easier to penetrate the air from the water than the water from the air" >}}